-The pilot study of Abermann et al. (2009) in the Ötztal Alps identified a pronounced decrease of glacier area, but differing for different size classes.
-The aim of this study was to update the existing Austrian glacier inventories 1969 (GI 1) and 1998 (GI2) to a GI 3 and complement this as consistently as possible with a LIA inventory based on new geodata (Figure 1) and the mappings of Groß (1987).
-The overarching research question answered by this study is the variability of Austrian glacier area changes and change rates by time, region, size class andelevation.
+The pilot study of Abermann et al. (2009) in the Ötztal Alps identified a pronounced decrease of glacier area, albeit differing for different size classes.
+The aim of this study was to update the existing Austrian glacier inventories 1969 (GI 1) and 1998 (GI 2) to a GI 3 and complement this as consistently as possible with a LIA inventory based on new geodata (Fig. 1) and the mappings of Groß (1987).
+The overarching research question answered by this study is the variability of Austrian glacier area changes and change rates by time, region, size class and elevation.

-108 2 Data
+2 Data

-109 2.1 Austrian Glacier inventories
+2.1 Austrian glacier inventories

-Lambrecht and Kuhn (2007) used othophotos between 1996 and 2002 to update the glacier 110 inventory 1969 (GI 1), which they also digitized (Figure 2).
-In the first, analogue, evaluation 111 of the 1969 orthophotos the glacier area in 1969 was determined as 541.7 km.
-The glacier 112 areas have been delineated manually by Lambrecht and Kuhn (2007) and Kuhn et al. (2008) 113 as recommended by UNESCO (1970), i.e. perennial snow patches directly attached to the 114 glacier have been mapped as glacier area.
-The digital reanalysis of the inventory 1969 (GI 1) 115 116 by Lambrecht and Kuhn (2007) found a total glacier area of 567 km, including also areas above the bergschrund.
-For the GI 2 (Kuhn et al., 2013), Lambrecht and Kuhn (2007) used the 117 same definition.
-A number of different flight campaigns were necessary to acquire cloud-free 118 orthophotos with a minimum snow cover.
-Therefore, GI 2 dates from 1996 to 2002, but the 119 main part of the glaciers were covered during the years 1997 (43.5% of the total area) and 120 1998 (38.5% of the total area).
-Lambrecht and Kuhn (2007) estimated the effect of compiling 121 the glacier inventory from data sources of different years by calculating an area for the year 122 123 1998.
-The temporal homogenization of glacier area was done by upscaling or downscaling the recorded inventory area in specific altitude bands with a degree day method to the year 1998.
-124 The difference between the recorded area and the area calculated for the year 1998 was only 1.2 125 km.
-They found a glacier area of 470.9 km for the summed areas of different dates, and 126 127 469.7 km for a temporally homogenized area for the year 1998.
-All the orthophoto maps and glacier boundaries are published in a booklet (Kuhn et al, 2008), showing also the low amount 128 of snow cover on the orthophotos.
-The maximum error of the glacier area is estimated to be 129 130 $\pm 1.5\%$ (Lambrecht and Kuhn, 2007).
-About 3% of the glacier area of 1969 have not been mapped and several very small glaciers were still missing in GI II.
-GI I and GI II comprise 131 132 surface elevation models, with a vertical accuracy of $\pm 1.9$ m (Lambrecht and Kuhn, 2007).
+Lambrecht and Kuhn (2007) used othophotos between 1996 and 2002 to update the glacier inventory 1969 (GI 1), which they also digitized (Fig. 2).
+In the first, analogue, evaluation of the 1969 orthophotos the glacier area in 1969 was determined to be 541.7 km2.
+The glacier areas have been delineated manually by Lambrecht and Kuhn (2007) and Kuhn et al. (2008) as recommended by UNESCO (1970); i.e. perennial snow patches directly attached to the glacier have been mapped as glacier area.
+The digital reanalysis of the inventory 1969 (GI 1) by Lambrecht and Kuhn (2007) found a total glacier area of 567 km2, including also areas above the bergschrund.
+For GI 2 (Kuhn et al., 2013), Lambrecht and Kuhn (2007) used the same definition.
+A number of different flight campaigns were necessary to acquire cloud-free orthophotos with a minimum snow cover.
+Therefore, GI 2 dates from 1996 to 2002, but the main part of the glaciers were covered during the years 1997 (43.5 % of the total area) and 1998 (38.5% of the total area).
+Lambrecht and Kuhn (2007) estimated the effect of compiling the glacier inventory from data sources of different years by calculating an area for the year 1998.
+The temporal homogenization of glacier area was done by upscaling or downscaling the recorded inventory area in specific altitude bands with a degree-day method to the year 1998.
+The difference between the recorded area and the area calculated for the year 1998 was only 1.2 km2.
+They found a glacier area of 470.9 km2 for the summed areas of different dates, and 469.7 km2 for a temporally homogenized area for the year 1998.
+All the orthophoto maps and glacier boundaries are published in a booklet (Kuhn et al, 2008), showing also the low amount of snow cover in the orthophotos.
+The maximum error of the glacier area is estimated to be ± 1.5 %